denzelmutogo-oss/sql_data_warehouse_project/README.md

 # 🏢 SQL Server Data Warehouse Project

 ---

 ## 📌 Project Overview

-This project demonstrates how a SQL Server data warehouse is designed and built to **directly support business reporting and decision-making**.
+This project represents a **practical, business-focused SQL Server data warehouse** that I designed and built to support reporting and analytics for a **group home organization**, where I currently work as a Tableau Developer.

-Key objectives of the project include:
+The main goal of this project was not just to move data, but to **answer real business questions**, reduce manual reporting, and make it easier for leadership to trust and use data in day-to-day decisions.

+---

+## 🤔 Business Problem

+Before this warehouse was introduced:

-* Translating **operational CRM and ERP data** into analytics-ready datasets
+* Reports were built directly on raw CRM and ERP tables
-* Supporting **business questions, KPIs, and executive reporting**, not just technical transformations
+* The same KPI (revenue, clients served, services delivered) showed **different numbers** across dashboards
+* Leadership often asked for Excel exports to double-check Tableau numbers
+* Trend analysis required custom SQL each time

+In short, the organization had data, but **no reliable analytical foundation**.

+---

+## 🎯 Questions This Warehouse Was Built to Answer

+Some of the core business questions I was trying to solve:

+* How many clients are we serving by month and by facility?
+* Which services are growing and which are declining?
+* Are some group homes over- or under-utilized compared to others?
+* Can Finance and Operations look at the same dashboard and see the same numbers?

+---

+## 🛠️ Solution Approach

-* Implementing a **Medallion Architecture (Bronze → Silver → Gold)** to improve data trust and usability
+I designed the warehouse using a **Medallion Architecture (Bronze → Silver → Gold)** to clearly separate raw data, business logic, and reporting.
-* Ensuring data is **clean, consistent, and governed** before reaching BI tools
-* Designing models that enable **self-service analytics** for analysts and stakeholders
-* Reflecting **real-world BI practices** used in healthcare, finance, and enterprise environments

-The result is a structured data foundation that allows business users to **trust metrics, identify trends, and make informed decisions**.
+* **Bronze Layer**: Stores raw CRM and ERP data as-is for traceability
+* **Silver Layer**: Cleans and standardizes data (dates, IDs, statuses, null handling)
+* **Gold Layer**: Applies business rules and creates analytics-ready fact and dimension tables

+All KPIs used in Tableau are calculated in the **Gold layer**, so dashboards don’t re-define logic differently.

 ---